ocaml/odoc/CONTRIBUTING.md

 ## Testing

 `odoc` uses a variety of different test types.
-We are slowly converging on using Dune's [cram tests](https://dune.readthedocs.io/en/stable/tests.html#cram-tests), though we still have many tests that aren't yet converted.
+We are slowly converging on using Dune's [Cram tests](https://dune.readthedocs.io/en/stable/tests.html#cram-tests), though we still have many tests that aren't yet converted.

 ### Cram Tests

 The tests extensively use these for the model layer and are found in [test/xref2](https://github.com/ocaml/odoc/blob/master/test/xref2).
-These consist of a directory called something.t, containing a file run.t.
+These consist of a directory called `something.t`, containing a file `run.t`.
 This file has shell-like syntax and usually runs `odoc` on some carefully crafted input files.

-For tests of the model layer, it's often useful to use the binary odoc_print which can dump .odoc and .odocl files as JSON.
+For tests of the model layer, it's often useful to use the binary `odoc_print` which can dump `.odoc` and `.odocl` files as JSON.
 This output can then be piped through jq to verify that values are as expected.

 We try to make these test files describe the test and what's expected, which helps when the output isn’t what the test expected.
 This also means that the tests can serve as documentation of how things work.
 As an example, see the file [test/xref2/multi_file_module_type_of.t/run.t](https://github.com/ocaml/odoc/blob/master/test/xref2/multi_file_module_type_of.t/run.t)

-The tests work by executing the shell script snippets and then comparing the actual output with those in the run.t files.
+The tests work by executing the shell script snippets and then comparing the actual output with those in the `run.t` files.
 If these don't match, the difference is rendered as a diff.

 If the test is broken, run `dune promote` to replace the expected output with the current output.